AGDevX/Owl/README.md

   - Installable PWA
     - Service Worker configured via Workbox
   - No UI framework (use whatever you'd like)
+    - It's ugly on purpose
+    - Exposes links to all pages on purpose, but this is not behavior you'd want in a production app
   - robots.txt

 <br />